Georgetown’s MS-ESM Class of 2025 Brings New Perspectives to Address Global Sustainability Challenges

 Students in the incoming cohort completed undergraduate studies with an average GPA of 3.48 across a variety of disciplines, including environmental or natural sciences, government and international studies, business and finance, and engineering.

-The MS-ESM degree was created in collaboration with the McDonough School of Business, the Earth Commons Institute, and the Graduate School of Arts and Sciences, with the understanding that science and business principles are both critical to achieving sustainability goals across the globe.
+The MS-ESM degree was created in collaboration with the McDonough School of Business, the Earth Commons Institute, and the Graduate School of Arts & Sciences, with the understanding that science and business principles are both critical to achieving sustainability goals across the globe.
 The full-time, 10-month interdisciplinary MS-ESM program combines principles of environmental science with a foundation in business management to ensure graduates are prepared to become principled leaders in environment and sustainability.

 Through the program’s capstone course, students have the opportunity to collaborate with organizations and gain hands-on experience creating solutions to some of the biggest sustainability challenges.